kolypto/learning-and-playground/nats/README.md

 A *stream* can replay messages on demand:
 JetStream provides both the ability to consume messages as they are published (i.e. 'queueing') as well as the ability to replay messages on demand (i.e. 'streaming').

+Streams are different from queues:
+* Streams persiste their data
+* Queues (queue group) distribute messages as consumers join & leave, but are removed when they all quit

 ### Replay
 JetStream replay policies: